Hemolytic Uremic Syndrome (cont.)

 - What is the prognosis of hemolytic uremic syndrome?

 - How can hemolytic uremic syndrome be prevented?

 - Find a local Nephrologist in your town

 How can hemolytic uremic syndrome be prevented?

-Most cases of E. coli-related HUS can be prevented by thorough washing and cooking of food products.
-The vast majority of cases of HUS are caused by poor food handling from the farmer to the wholesaler and grocer.
+Most cases of typical HUS associated with diarrhea can be prevented by thorough washing and cooking of food products.
+The vast majority of cases of typical HUS are caused by poor food handling from the farmer to the wholesaler and grocer.
 Proper washing and cooking techniques in the kitchen is the key to prevention.

 Find out what women really need.